Ly$\alpha$NNA: A Deep Learning Field-level Inference Machine for the Lyman-$\alpha$ Forest: Field-level Inference Machinery

 \subsection{Training}

 All convolutional kernels in {\sansa} are initialized following the approach of \citet{Glorot_Normal} and the weights in the final linear layers are initialized similarly to \citet{He_Normal}.
-After a preliminary convergence test \emph{w.r.t.} training data-set size, we chose a training set consisting of 24,000 spectra from each thermal model in our sample.
-Moreover, we have a separate validation set for monitoring overfitting \emph{viz.} 1/3 the size of the training set with an equivalent distribution of spectra among thermal models.
+After a preliminary convergence test \emph{w.r.t.} training data-set size, we chose a training set consisting of 10,000 distinct spectra from each thermal model in our sample.
+We also have a separate validation set for monitoring overfitting \emph{viz.} 2/5 the size of the training set with an equivalent distribution of spectra among thermal models.
 The network is trained by minimizing the NL3 loss function in Eq.~\eqref{eqn:nl3}.
 Additionally, three other metrics are monitored during the training: $\log \vert \tilde{\mathbf{C}} \vert$, $\chi^2 = (\tilde{\pi} - \hat{\pi}) \tilde{\mathbf{C}}\mathbf{^{-1}} (\tilde{\pi} - \hat{\pi})^T$, and the MSE.
 Notice that the loss function is simply the sum of the first two metrics.

 The training is performed by repeatedly cycling through the designated training data-set in randomly chosen batches of a fixed size.
 Each cycle through the data is deemed an ``epoch'', and each back-propagation action on a batch is termed a ``step of training''.
+Since the spectra follow periodic boundary conditions, a cyclic permutation of pixels (``rolling'') is mathematically allowed and leads to no alteration of underlying physical characteristics (e.g., thermal parameters $T_0, \gamma$).
+This is also true for reverting the order of the pixels (``flipping'').
+These are some of the modifications that augment the existing training set and we expect our network to be robust against.
+Therefore, at every epoch we apply a uniformly randomly sampled amount (in number of pixels) of rolling and a flipping with 50\% probability to each of the training spectra, on-the-fly.
+(Note that the validation set is not augmented on-the-fly because we would like to compare the generalization of the network predictions at different epochs for the same set of input spectra.)